 This is perfect for small businesses with financial concerns or new start-ups who don’t meet the rigid criteria of bank funding.
 In fact, invoice factoring lenders aren’t as worried about traditional qualifications due to the nature of the process.
 Since your company’s invoices act as collateral, they determine your ability to access cash through this contract lending opportunity.

 Factors to Consider

-Several factors are considered during the application process that dictate the amount your business can access.
+Several factors are considered during the application process that dictates the amount your business can access.

 - A business owner submits a monthly account receivable ledger of $50,000 or more.

-- The advance maximum is determined by the amount and quality of unpaid invoices.
+- The amount and quality of unpaid invoices determine the advance maximum.

 - Financial lenders look into the consumer’s creditworthiness.

-Nevertheless, it’s still a great way to partner with a lending institution that is familiar with the ins and outs of your industry.
-This partnership can be immensely beneficial for any industry because it gets you access to a much-needed cash payment to keep your business going.
+Nevertheless, it’s still a great way to partner with a lending institution familiar with your industry's ins and outs.
+This partnership can immensely benefit any industry because it gives you access to a much-needed cash payment to keep your business going.